-The IRS examination of years 2009 and 2010 started in October 2011.
+The IRS examination of years 2009 and 2010 started in October 2011 and was completed in the second quarter of 2013.
+The completion of the federal audit did not result in a material impact on net income, cash flows or financial condition.
 Although the outcome of tax audits is uncertain, in management's opinion, adequate provisions for federal income taxes have been made for potential liabilities resulting from such matters.
 In addition, KPCo accrues interest on these uncertain tax positions.
 Management is not aware of any issues for open tax years that upon final resolution are expected to materially impact net income.

 KPCo and other AEP subsidiaries file income tax returns in various state and local jurisdictions.
 These taxing authorities routinely examine the tax returns and KPCo and other AEP subsidiaries are currently under examination in several state and local jurisdictions.
 Management believes that previously filed tax returns have positions that may be challenged by these tax authorities.
 However, management believes that adequate provisions for income taxes have been made for potential liabilities resulting from such challenges and that the ultimate resolution of these audits will not materially impact net income.
-With few exceptions, KPCo is no longer subject to state or local income tax examinations by tax authorities for years before 2008.
+KPCo is no longer subject to state or local income tax examinations by tax authorities for years before 2008.